mttcrn/polimi-CSE-notes/Human & Physical aspects of Security.md

 | Data Store      |     | yes | yes/no | yes | yes |     |
 | Data            |     | yes |        | yes | yes |     |
 ### MITRE's ATT&CK
-MITRE ATT&CK (Adversarial Tactics, Techniques, and Common Knowledge) is a publicly available framework that compiles observed adversary behaviours.
+MITRE ATT&CK (Adversarial Tactics, Techniques, and Common Knowledge) is a publicly available framework that compiles observed adversary behaviors.
 The framework is organized as a matrix:
 - Columns represent tactics (why) - the adversary's objective at a given phase of the attack.
 - Rows represents techniques (how) - methods that an adversary may use to accomplish the foal.